Knowledge does not simply consist of abstract thought; it is embedded within material,

 With the form of our program ‘Creativity & Performance’, Zeppelin University has developed a sustained and mature study concept, one which is unique in Germany and reflects the latest developments in the understanding of research and science.

-For the course ‘Creativity & Performance' students are to choose two artistic disciplines, which correspond to their interests and affinities.
+For the course ‘Creativity & Performance' students are asked to choose two artistic disciplines, which should correspond to their own interests and affinities.
 Accompanied by experienced artists, their perception is sharpened as they get to explore their environment in an experimental manner.
-Signs and sign systems, images and narrations, even their own bodies, become probes of an engagement with reality which is not recognizable as representation but as construction and criticism.
+Signs and sign systems, images and narrations form a process of engagement with reality which is not understood as representation, but rather as the bodily experience of construction and criticism.